-The Institut National d'Etudes Démographiques (INED) and the United States Census Bureau generously shared tabulations from sources that were not available from the repository of demographic data and census and survey reports collected by the Population Division and Statistics Division.
+The Population Division is grateful to the Institut National d'Etudes Démographiques (INED) and the United States Census Bureau, that provided tabulations from sources that were not available from the repository of demographic data and census and survey reports collected by the Population Division and Statistics Division.

-Suggested citation: United Nations, Department of Economic and Social Affairs, Population Division (2017).
-World Marriage Data 2017 (POP/DB/Marr/Rev2017).
+Suggested citation: United Nations, Department of Economic and Social Affairs, Population Division (2019).
+World Marriage Data 2019 (POP/DB/Marr/Rev2019).
+Copyright @ 2019 by United Nations, made available under a Creative Commons license (CC BY 3.0 IGO) http://creativecommons.org/licenses/by/3.0/igo